ecotaxa/uvpec/README.md

 Just a reminder, if you see some errors during the test, check if you did not forget to run `uvpec config.yaml`.
 `pytest` is not automatically present on your laptop.
 To install it, `pip install --user pytest`

 ### How to prepare your dataset from an Ecotaxa project ?

 You can refer to the documentation on [Ecotaxa](https://ecotaxa.obs-vlfr.fr/) to download all the vignettes you need to use for your train and/or test set.
 See the "export project" part of your project on https://ecotaxa.obs-vlfr.fr/.

 Ecotaxa is built with a rest [API](https://ecotaxa.obs-vlfr.fr/api/docs) that has been designed to facilitate the work of the users.
 Two packages have been developped to interact more easily with the API in [python](https://github.com/ecotaxa/ecotaxa_py_client) and in [R](https://github.com/ecotaxa/ecotaxarapi).
 Be careful to download the vignettes with the black background because every object is stored in two versions: one with a white backgroud and one with a black background.
 You will also need to remove the size legend at the bottom of the vignette.
 To do so, crop 31 pixel at the bottom of the vignette.

-Finally, just rename the vignettes with the UVPEC standard (i.e. taxa__ID), and you are good to go !
+Finally, just rename the vignettes with the `uvpec` standard (i.e. DisplayName__EcotaxaID), and you are good to go !

 ### How to uninstall the package ?